saulgray/nemioDev/pages/13.nem-dev-basics-docker/10.sending-xem/docs.en.md

 server.bind("tcp://0.0.0.0:4242");
 ```

-{{% notice note %}}
-In the example, the client is passing the private key to be used for signing to the server.
-An alternative could be to defined to private key
-at the side of the signing server.
-You could also add limitations on the transactions that are signed, such as refusing to sign transactions
-for higher than accepted amounts.
+> In the example, the client is passing the private key to be used for signing to the server.
+An alternative could be to defined to private key at the side of the signing server.
+You could also add limitations on the transactions that are signed, such as refusing to sign transactions for higher than accepted amounts.
-{{% /notice %}}

 The client is developed in python, and is equally simple.
 It builds transaction objects, converts them to JSON formatted strings, and
 asks the server to sign it.
 The response that is received is a JSON object ready to be sent to a NIS instance.
 Here is the complete